SarayDomenech/Academic_Projects/Tableau/README.md

 <h2 align="center"><b>Academic Project – Tableau</b></h2>

-Academic practice carried out as a study assignment for the Master's in Data Science, Big Data & Business Analytics (2023-2024) at Universidad Complutense de Madrid in collaboration with Ntic Máster.
+Academic practice carried out as a study assignment for the Master's in Data Science, Big Data & Business Analytics (2023-2024) at Universidad Complutense de Madrid in collaboration with Ntic Master.

 Business Intelligence with Tableau course taught by Professor Juan Fernando.